 Born In Grand Haven, MI

-Resides In Holland, MI
+Resides In Hudson, OH

 Jennifer Walvoord is the West Michigan Symphony concertmaster and is one of many Walvoord family members who have been associated with the symphony.
 Jennifer’s mother, Kay Walvoord, an oboist, was once a member of the symphony.
 Jennifer’s sister, Amanda Dykhouse is principal second violin with WMS and our orchestra librarian, and her older sister Martha was concertmaster of WMS at one time.
 Jennifer graduated with her Doctor of Musical Arts degree from the University of Michigan in Ann Arbor, Michigan.
 She has Master’s degrees in both violin performance and chamber music from the University of Michigan, and a Bachelor’s degree in violin performance from Hope College in Holland, Michigan.
 Her former teachers include Andrew Jennings, Aaron Berofsky, and Mihai Craioveanu.